whalecorpus/landunlock/README.md

 A tool for comparing the carbon impact of different land use choices, specifically reforestation versus solar panel installation.

-## Features

-- Interactive map for selecting land areas
-- Calculation of potential carbon sequestration from reforestation
-- Calculation of potential energy generation and carbon offset from solar panels
-- Visual comparison of results

 ## Local Development Setup

 ### Prerequisites

-- Node.js (v14+)
+- Node.js (v15+)
 - Python (v3.8+)
-- Mapbox API key (for the map functionality)
+- Mapbox API key (for the map functionality; I believe it's free up to 50k uses, and we're going to navigate away from this library early in development I hope)

 ### Frontend Setup

-1. Navigate to the frontend directory:# Land Use Calculator

-A tool for comparing the carbon impact of different land use choices, specifically reforestation versus solar panel installation.

-## Features

-- Interactive map for selecting land areas
-- Calculation of potential carbon sequestration from reforestation
-- Calculation of potential energy generation and carbon offset from solar panels
-- Visual comparison of results

-## Local Development Setup

-### Prerequisites

-- Node.js (v14+)
-- Python (v3.8+)
-- Mapbox API key (for the map functionality)

-### Frontend Setup

 1. Navigate to the frontend directory: `cd frontend`
 2. Install dependencies: `npm install`
-3. Create a `.env` file add your Mapbox API key
+3. Swap in your Mapbox API key in MapDisplay.js for `MAPBOX_TOKEN`
-4. Start the development server: `npm start`
+4. Start the development server: `npm run dev`

 ### Backend Setup
 1. `cd backend`